cs421sp21-OOSE/project-g09/docs/iteration2/BackendStructure.md

 ![image](../assets/BackendStructure/DatabaseDiagram-i2.jpg)

+Note: little dot at the left-bottom corner of a column field indicate whether the column is a must have (NOT NULL) column.

-The posts_hashtags is a many to many relationship table between posts and hashtags
+The posts_hashtags is a many to many relationship table between posts and hashtags.

 # Model